Neurrone/personal-knowledge-base/notes/fpc2-odds-and-ends.md

 ## What Next After FPC 2?

-I started to be preoccupied with the question about what next on the second last day.
+I started to be preoccupied with the question about what next on the second last day of the course.

 * If you're the only individual in a system you care about with this knowledge, how can this scale to be more sustainable?
 * How can this be taught to others?
 A lot of what I learnt in FPC 2 was highly experiential.
 Should this experience be replicated or is there another way to teach this stuff?
+* How can we tap on the wisdom of emotions to show up in the context of the workplace?
+Most offices reward operating purely from cognition, but that's only part of what makes us human.
-* For self-development, consider taking part 1 of the Newfield certification
+* For self-development, consider taking part 1 of the Newfield certification.